Message Variables

 This object is not available on the message template when:

-• The multi-factor workflow was started without providing the applicationId on that request.
+- The multi-factor workflow was started without providing the

-• The message is being sent to enable or disable a multi-factor method without providing the applicationId on the request.
+applicationIdparameter.
+That documentation points out that there is likely no production use case where calling the API without theapplicationIdparameter is useful. - The message is being sent to enable or disable a multi-factor method without providing the

 Two Factor Authentication Method Added